jqhoogland/rationalia-starter/LW/Posts/Christiano and Yudkowsky on AI predictions and human intelligence.md

 chapter: null
 synchedAt: '2022-08-30T08:17:53.772Z'
 ---

-# Christiano and Yudkowsky on AI predictions and human intelligence
+# Christiano and Yudkowsky on AI Predictions and Human Intelligence